astro313/RXJ1131/WRITEUP/response.md

 The flatter than pure synchrotron spectral slope found for the background source indicates that the 2mm continuum emission is not dominated by synchrotron.
 Assuming a synchrotron index of alpha = 0.7, we find 0.12 mJy at 2mm for the background source.
 To account for it, we have updated our SED fitting and the resulting parameters throughout the paper using S = 0.27 mJy at 2mm.

-We note that 0.27 mJy is consistent with our previous flux measurement used for SED fitting (0.39+/-0.23 mJy) within the unceratinties, where this uncertainty included in the fit included those from absolute flux calibration.
+We note that 0.27 mJy is consistent with our previous flux measurement used for SED fitting (0.39+/-0.23 mJy) within the uncertainties, where this uncertainty included in the fit included those from absolute flux calibration.
 Therefore changes to the physical parameters are only at most a few percent,  we have updated the numbers but this does not alter the conclusions of this paper.